-Trust me, it’s a struggle to get your aging parents to give up their car keys.
+Trust me, it’s a struggle to get senior drivers to give up their car keys.

-If you have decided that it’s time to address the subject, AARP has a free online seminar that will help you assess your senior loved one’s driving ability, which is a good first step.
+For a little more help, take a look at the AARP free online seminar that can help you to assess your senior loved one’s driving ability, which is a good first step.

 This “We Need To Talk” resource also gives you some ideas for how to have this important discussion about convincing elderly parents to stop driving.

-How Do You Talk To An Elderly Parent About Driving?
+11 Tips On How To Talk To An Elderly Parent About Driving

-Sometimes it’s not easy to even begin the conversation with an older adult (especially a parent who is used to telling you what to do, not the other way around!).
+Sometimes it’s not easy to have difficult conversations with our aging parents (especially since they are used to telling us what to do, not the other way around!).